singhharsh100/InstaBotAutomationScript/README.md

 login-                This method is used to login instagram with your provided credentials
-                      **This method makes sure that the browser doesn't remembers the credentials by clicking "Not now" when prompted during login. mass_like-            This method likes posts which are shown in your instagram feeds. like_fpost-           This method opens the first post of your feed likes it. cmnt_post-            This method comments on the respectived post which is opened.
+                      **This method makes sure that the browser doesn't remembers the credentials by clicking "Not now" when prompted during login. mass_like-            This method likes posts which are shown in your instagram feeds. like_fpost-           This method opens the first post of your feed and likes it. cmnt_post-            This method comments on the respectived post which is opened.
                       **This method must be used along with *like_fpost method.
 You can use it elsewhere too according to your needs. stories-              This method helps you to watch all the insta stories uploaded by people in your following list.